hashicorp/terraform-provider-google/website/docs/r/assured_workloads_workload.html.markdown

 * `resource_type` -
   (Optional)
   Indicates the type of resource.
 This field should be specified to correspond the id to the right project type (CONSUMER_PROJECT or ENCRYPTION_KEYS_PROJECT) Possible values: RESOURCE_TYPE_UNSPECIFIED, CONSUMER_PROJECT, ENCRYPTION_KEYS_PROJECT, KEYRING, CONSUMER_FOLDER

+The `workload_options` block supports:

+* `kaj_enrollment_type` -
+  (Optional)
+  Indicates type of KAJ enrollment for the workload.
+Currently, only specifiying KEY_ACCESS_TRANSPARENCY_OFF is implemented to not enroll in KAT-level KAJ enrollment for Regional Controls workloads.
+Possible values: KAJ_ENROLLMENT_TYPE_UNSPECIFIED, FULL_KAJ, EKM_ONLY, KEY_ACCESS_TRANSPARENCY_OFF

 ## Attributes Reference